nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 - Retalk with Bastila ? -> YES -> cut scene on Taris
 	- Stowaway first ? -> More sense to talk again
 	- You wish to talk to me?
-		- Harcellement ? nO
+		- //Harcellement ? nO
-		-  I think we both know the real reason you've been watching me.
+		- //I think we both know the real reason you've been watching me.
-		- I make you tremble?
+		- //I make you tremble?
 Do you get all tingly inside, too?
 	- **My progress?**
 	-  **We're not going to go over this again, are we?**
 	- **You seem to know that temptation very well.**
 	- **Are you saying the light side is innocent of killing?**
 	- **Do whatever is required?
 Such as?**
-- Carth
-	- Advice Stowaway ?
-NO USELESS
-- Juhani ?
+- Juhani
 	- Are you doing alright?
 	- **You're too fragile, Juhani.**
 	- Perhaps you just need more time.
 	- **If I see you begin to slip back, I will intervene.**
-- Mission -> to justify to take her + security spikes
--
+**SAVE** (persuade incoming)

 # Tatooine - Spatioport

+- Leave the Ebon Hawk
-- With Bastila and Carth ? -> NO Mission instead at the beginning
+- With Bastila and Mission
-	- Carth : Lines while buying HK
+	- Carth?
+Lines while buying HK
 - Czerka
 	- What do I get for my 100 credits?
 	- What if I don't have the money?
 	- What if I say no?
 	- Is there any way you could reconsider the fee?
 	- [Persuade] The money I save I'll spend in your stores. (ez)
 	- Give me some background on Tatooine.
 	- What is known about the history of the planet?
 	- What species do you mean?